armijnhemel/binaryanalysis-ng/doc/bang-design.md

 of other files might be needed).

-After all files have been unpacked results regarding unpacking are written to an output file and the files can be further analyzed.
+After all files have been unpacked results regarding unpacking are written to an output file and the files can be further analyzed by other scripts.

 ### Unpacking